6S vs 4S for FPV Mini Quad & Racing Drone

 by Oscar

-If you are just starting out with FPV drone, you might have a hard time to decide whether to use 4S or 6S LiPo.
-In this post I will explain the differences and help you make an informed decision.
+If you are just starting out with 5-inch FPV drones, you might find it challenging to decide whether to use a 4S or 6S LiPo battery.
+In this post, I will explain the differences and help you make an informed decision.

 Some of the links on this page are affiliate links.
 I receive a commission (at no extra cost to you) if you make a purchase after clicking on one of these affiliate links.
 This helps support the free content for the community on this website.
 Please read our Affiliate Link Policy for more information.

-Further Reading: New to FPV Mini Quad?
+Further Reading: New to FPV drones?
 Take a look at our beginner’s guide.

-Update (Feb 2021): Betaflight has a new feature that makes it possible to power your 4S quad with a 6S LiPo battery by reducing the motor output.
+Pro Tip: Betaflight has introduced a new feature that allows powering a 4S quad with a 6S LiPo battery by reducing motor output.

 Here’s a list of my favourite 6S and 4S LiPo batteries.